The Shop Around the Corner: Contemporary

 The Shop Around the Corner received generally positive reviews when it was released.
 Critics praised the actors for their performance.
 Photoplay remarked that "Morgan…offers a truly sterling performance, as do Joseph Schildkraut and all the others”.
 Newsweek also praised Morgan for his performance as Matuschek, commenting that he "handles deftly one of his rare opportunities to play a straight dramatic role”.
-It also wrote that "James Stewart and Maragaret Sullavan are perfectly cast as the youngsters”.
+It also wrote that "James Stewart and Margaret Sullavan are perfectly cast as the youngsters”.
 The Hollywood Reporter claimed it would "win new audiences for pictures and return many of the old customers who have deserted”.
 It also called William Daniels' camera work "top class".
 Variety praised the film's "vivaciousness and piquant humor" and remarked that the "production background and settings—although unpretentious—are excellent, with photography…of top calibre".
 William R. Weaver of Motion Picture Herald wrote that it "succeeds in being pleasantly entertaining" and that it "seemed to satisfy generally" at a preview showing.
 According to film historian Thomas Doherty, some critics praised the film for not having as many sexual undertones as Lubitsch's other films.
 Other audience members were hesitant about its European setting because of World War II, while others felt that Stewart's portrayal of his character was not European enough.